prog4biol/pfb2019/README.md

   line = line.rstrip()
   print(line)
 ```
-> rstrip() method removes the newline from the end of the line by default.
+> rstrip() without any parameters returns a string with whitespace removed from the end.

 Output:
 ```